Beginner's Guide to Homemade Maple Syrup

 You will need a few things to get started tapping your trees:

-- Spiles (also known as "taps"): Spiles typically come in stainless or heavy plastic and you can buy them off Amazon.
-Easy.
+- Spiles (also known as "taps"): Spiles typically come in stainless or heavy plastic.

 - Buckets to collect the sap and a hook to hang the bucket from the tap.
 Alternatively, you can use set a lidded bucket next to the tree and run flexible piping from the tap to the bucket.